 - Push all of the vegetables to one side of the pan.
 Add the eggs to the other side and scramble constantly until cooked through.

-- Add the cooked rice, pineapple, tamari and Sriracha to the pan.
-Stir-fry mixture for 2 minutes.
+- Add the cooked rice, pineapple, soy sauce, and Sriracha to the pan.
+Stir-fry the mixture for 2 minutes.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.